 5. Analytical Reasoning

 6. General Knowledge

 6. No sectional time limit: IIFT does not prescribe any sectional time limit and expects the students to not only allocate appropriate time to each section but also ensure that this time allocation is implemented.
 Not being able to do either of these would lead to not being able to achieve the sectional cut-off.

 7. Differential Marking: Questions of different sections have different marks but in almost all papers GK & EU questions have the minimum marks and QA & DI questions have the maximum marks.

 8. Negative marking: Negative marking is a standard feature in IIFT.
 Usually it is 1/3rd of the marks allocated to the question for every incorrect answer.

-9. Good Attempt: Till 2010 a good attempt was around 50 marks, but in the last two years, with the reduction in degree of difficulty of QA, DI and RC a good attempt is 60-65 marks.
+9. Good Attempt: Till 2010 a good attempt was around 50 marks, but in the last two years, with the reduction in the degree of difficulty of QA, DI and RC a good attempt is around 60 marks.

 12. Wrong questions: Every IIFT paper has 5-6 incorrect questions or questions in which none of the choices are correct.
 Possibly trying to see how you handle chaos.

 Strategy Tip 1: The Marks per minute funda: Given that the mark per question in the IIFT paper is different for different testing areas, it is important for us to attempt questions in a manner such that the score is maximized.
 EU and GK usually have the lowest marks per question but they also take the least amount of time.
 Similarly, QA and DI typically have the highest marks per question but they take more time to solve.
 In other words, “marks per minute” is more important than “marks per question” and your target should be to attempt questions worth at least 60 marks in 120 minutes.